 Just know you will be driving (and seeing) a lot and the towns are few and far between.
 However, it is a stunning road trip well worth it.
 The landscape of Iceland is just breathtaking.
-Chances are, you'll come across Icelandic wild horses and more natural beauty that you've ever seen before.
+Chances are, you'll come across Icelandic wild horses and more natural beauty than you've ever seen before.

 Day 1: Arrival in Reykjavik, Iceland